dwp/dataworks-aws-ingest-replica/docs/inconsistencies.md

 - Intraday schedule enabled

 The following issues occurred during/after intraday deployment.
 Causality is not yet established, but the environment had been stable for a long period before the inconsistency repairs and intraday deployment.

+Clearing inconsistencies is complicated - it's possible that the issues were not fulling resolved before testing started.

 #### Failure to archive/delete files
 The HBase logs are flooded with Errors relating to ~6 collections where it is unable to archive/delete files.
+These seemed to be the same collections that were previously affected by the inconsistencies.

-Insights on the hbase_logs logstream:
+Insights on the `hbase_logs` logstream:

 ```filter @message like /org.apache.hadoop.hbase.backup.FailedArchiveException/```